 "Incredibly nourishing." — Björk

 The Rest Is Noise shows why twentieth-century composers felt compelled to create a famously bewildering variety of sounds, from the purest beauty to the purest noise.
 It tells of a remarkable array of maverick personalities who resisted the cult of the classical past, struggled against the indifference of a wide public, and defied the will of dictators.
-Whether they have charmed audiences with sweet sounds or battered them with dissonance, composers have always been exuberantly of the present, defying the stereotype of classical music as a dying art.
+Whether they have charmed audiences with sweet sounds or confronted them with dissonance, composers have always been exuberantly of the present, defying the stereotype of classical music as a dying art.
 The narrative goes from Vienna before the First World War to Paris in the twenties, from Hitler's Germany and Stalin's Russia to downtown New York in the sixties and seventies.
 We follow the rise of mass culture and mass politics, of dramatic new technologies, of hot and cold wars, of experiments, revolutions, riots, and friendships forged and broken.
 The end result is not so much a history of twentieth-century music as a history of the twentieth century through its music.

 Table of Contents:

 PART I: 1900-1933

 1. THE GOLDEN AGE: Mahler, Strauss, and the Fin de Siècle

 3. DANCE OF THE EARTH: The Rite, the Folk, le Jazz